python/devguide/committing.rst

 Common Hg Workflows
 -------------------

-While non-committers can use named branches without issue, as a core developer you should limit their use to only those branches to be used to collaborate between other core developers.
+While non-committers can use named branches without issue, as a committer you should limit your use to only those branches to be used to collaborate between other committers.
 This is because named branches do persist in the revision history.

 Instead, for personal development that does not need to be shared prior to